 viii.
 Make sure to submit your comments by the comment period deadline identified.

 3. Environmental justice.
 EPA seeks to achieve environmental justice, the fair treatment and meaningful involvement of any group, including minority and/or low income populations, in the development, implementation, and enforcement of environmental laws, regulations, and policies.
 To help address potential environmental justice issues, the Agency seeks information on any groups or segments of the population who, as a result of their location, cultural practices, or other factors, may have atypical or disproportionately high and adverse human health impacts or environmental effects from exposure to the pesticides discussed in this document, compared to the general population.

 II.
 What action is the Agency taking?

 Under section 5 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), 7 U.S.C.
 136c, EPA can allow manufacturers to field test pesticides under development.
-Manufacturers are required to obtain an EUP before testing new pesticides or new uses of pesticides if they conduct experimental field tests on 10 acres or more of land or one acre or more of water.
+Manufacturers are required to obtain an EUP before testing new pesticides or new uses of pesticides if they conduct experimental field tests on 10 acres or more of land or 1 acre or more of water.
 A copy of the applications and any information submitted is available for public review in the docket established for these EUP applications.
-Following the review of the application and any comments and data received in response to this solicitation, EPA will decide whether to issue or deny the EUP request, and if issued, the conditions under which it is to be conducted.
+Following the review of the applications and any comments and data received in response to this solicitation, EPA will decide whether to issue or deny the requests, and if issued, the conditions under which the tests are to be conducted.
 Any issuance of an EUP will be announced in theFederal Register.